Reviving the Medicare Plan Search and Enroll Experience

 The Work

 Gathering insight from Medicare beneficiaries, customer service reps, and state-sponsored support agencies we were awash with data into how people used, signed up for, and accessed their Medicare services.
-Through our usability sessions during Open Enrollment we saw how people used Medicare.gov and how they struggled.
-With this info we explored the highest impact changes we could make to improve the tool.
+Through our usability sessions identified key pain points that would provide the highest impact to the users of the application.

 A screenshot from a Mural board at a collaborative workshop session with stakeholders.
 High fidelity mockups and sticky notes are prevalent.